quoteboxqa/api/source/includes/_accounts.md

 This endpoint will reset the password for an associated account.

-This endpoint simulates a scenario when the user has received the email to reset the password and click the link provided.
+This endpoint resembles a scenario when the user has received the email to reset the password and click the link provided.

 ```shell
 # HTTP REQUEST BODY